What are phases and who created them?

 - If feasible, open registration earlier and stay open a bit longer to accommodate.
 If you don’t normally offer a spring season, is there a (modified) program you could offer?

-- The decision on whether or not to run a VIP program should be made with the same consideration for the health and safety guidelines provided by the CDC and leading experts for the youth sports activities.
+- The decision on whether or not to run a EPIC program should be made with the same consideration for the health and safety guidelines provided by the CDC and leading experts for the youth sports activities.
 These guidelines include recommendations for personal hygiene (hand washing/sanitizing), preventing the spread of disease (face masks), physical distancing and avoiding contact with others.

 What about teams traveling to neighboring states to play where the regulations are less strict, is this allowed?